Joy-Umofia/Slidev-Presentation/slides.md

 ---
 # Form Properties
 Form elements has different properties that allows us to interact with them programmatically.
 For instance, you can use the "value" property to access and modify form elements like the input and textarea.
-Thi property could be a string (input.value) or boolean(input.checked), for checkboxes and radio buttons.
+This property could be a string (input.value) or boolean(input.checked), for checkboxes and radio buttons.
 Unlike the input and textarea elements, the select element has a wider range of properties you can use to interact with a form, these properties are as follows:<br>.option<br>.value<br>.selectedIndex.

 # Focusing: focus/blur
 Managing focus and blur events is crucial to a web developer when making forms and other input elements user friendly.
 This gives the developer control over what happens when a user clicks or hover over input fields like text-boxes, drop downs etc, thereby enhancing the user experience.
 Focus indicates that a user is ready to input data into a certain element.
 This focus is achieved when the element gains the attention of the user, especially when the user clicks or navigates their way to the element with a keyboard.